drupalranger/block_content_contextual/README.md

 ## Oh no!
 My contextual links are gone!

+*This is an example module, which shows how to render custom block entities together with contextual links in Drupal 8*

+### Backround
 While rendering entities in a custom module, you may find that your markup is incorrect.. or rather incomplete, and contextual links are not showing up.